 - Needs help to obtain money.

 The court appoints a conservator for a specific purpose with a durable power of attorney.
-A Richland Hills MI estate planning lawyer can help complete the legal documents and address the court.
+A Rochester Hills MI estate planning lawyer can help complete the legal documents and address the court.

 Difference Between Guardians and Conservators

 A Guardian is a person who is concerned with the well-being of a “legally incapacitated individual.”
 That individual may be someone who is medically incapacitated or who is a child, and thus, legally cannot handle their own affairs.